Setting Guitar Intonation – Guitar Maintenance

 The guitar intonation must be as precise as possible.
-For that, the vibrant length of the string must be proportional to the scale length, the action and string caliber.
-Without a proper intonation it’s impossible to reach precise and tuned notes along the fretboard.
-It’s important to check or change the strings and check the height of the nut, neck curve and guitar dynamic.
-Also the frets must be in good shape.
+For that, the vibrant length of the string must be proportional to the scale length, the action, and the string caliber.
+Without a proper intonation, it’s impossible to reach precise and tuned notes along the fretboard.
+It’s important to check or change the strings and the nut, neck curve, and guitar dynamic height.
+Also, the frets must be in good shape.
 Most electric guitars allow you to intone each string individually.